FadiMoubayed/CB-Parser/README.md

 + Save the result to a csv file

 ## How to use
++ Add a folder Excel_Files to the working directory
 + Load the desired file into the folder Excel_Files
-+ Provide the name of the file in the variable file_name
++ Provide the name of the file that is to be converted into csv in the variable "file_name"
 + The result is saved (!!!!!!!
 Still need to work on this !!!!!!!!!!!)